brylevkirill/notes/Deep Learning.md

 >	"Why are NTM so deep?
 At each step ("clock tick") the NTM can modify only one element in its memory.
 It takes many clock ticks to create a large structure in memory.
 Requires massive back propagation."

->	(learns to add and multiply long binary numbers)
+>	(learns to add and multiply long binary numbers without errors)

   - <https://youtube.com/watch?v=LzC8NkTZAF4> (demo)
   - <https://youtube.com/watch?v=hVv4M0bTBJc> (Sutskever)